NiceFrog12/modified-website/README.md

-the lights are supposed to be inside the "template" oops xd
+the lights are supposed to be inside the "templates" oops xd